Azure-Samples/active-directory-verifiable-credentials-dotnet/3-asp-net-core-api-b2c/B2C/README.md

 - Complete [setup on Entra Verified ID](https://learn.microsoft.com/en-us/entra/verified-id/verifiable-credentials-configure-tenant-quick).
 Note that Verified ID can not be onboarded in the B2C tenant as that is not supported.
 - [Create an Azure AD B2C tenant](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant) if you don't have one already.
 - Deployed the `B2C Custom Policy Starter Pack` [https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started?tabs=applications#custom-policy-starter-pack](https://docs.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-get-started?tabs=applications#custom-policy-starter-pack).
 - Create a REST API key in the B2C portal named `RestApiKey`, manually set a value and copy the value for later use.
-You need it in `Deploy to Azure`
+You need it in `Deploy to Azure`.
+Do **not** select `generate`g.
+You must provide the key here and update the B2C policy files too.
 - [Register a web application in B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications) if you don't have one already.
 - Deploy this dotnet sample using the `Deploy To Azure` button.
 - Update the B2C web application's redirect URI to include the new Azure App Service app.
 Should be something like `https:/your-app-name.azurewebsites.net/signin-oidc`.